LearnOnDemandSystems/docs/lod/acp-creation-process.md

 }
 ```

 Just as functions can be used to restrict resources by names that are both deterministic, but not known in advance, you can also use a function to restrict resources to the same location where the resource group is deployed.
-Consider this json snippet:
+Consider this JSON snippet:

 ```json
 {